analytics-portfolio/Business-IQ-Analytics/README.md

 # Business IQ Analytics

-An All-in-One open-source Dashboard for Small & Local Business everything around eternal data of online presence and competitive benchmarking
+An All-in-One open-source Dashboard for Local Business

+BIQA is an open-source business intelligence platform that empowers local businesses with data-driven insights from customer's feedback and social presence to gain competitive edge in their local market.